Justice Department Appoints Former FBI Director Robert Mueller As Special Counsel For Russia Investigation

 And if there weren't multiple FBI investigations into Trump's team's connections with Russia, Comey would still have a job.

-A pretty good choice (Score:3)
+A pretty good choice (Score:5, Informative)

 He was chosen as G.W.B.'s attorney general on 09/04/2001, so he has a hot week in office before the WTC fell.